Everything you need to know about the WireGuard VPN Protocol

 This goes a long way to addressing one of the key concerns we cover later.
-That WireGuard may compromise companies zero logs policy due the nature of the way it connects.
+That WireGuard may compromise the company’s zero logs policy due to the nature of the way it connects.

 It looks like WireGuard is that one step closer to going mainstream.
 NordLynx is currently only available for Linux users.

 Why Not Use OpenVPN?

 For now, OpenVPN remains the industry standard for all major VPN companies.

 Originally released in 2001, Open VPN is now 18 years old, a lot of newer versions of the protocol have been ported from OpenVPN like DD-WRT and Soft Ether VPN.

 Over 500,000 lines of OpenVPN’s codebase is taken up by its use of OpenSSL, as well as authentication being certificate-based rather than key-based.